Death From Anorexia: What Happens to the Body?

 Person sick in wheelchair

-The Signs of Late-Stage Anorexia
+The Physical Signs of Late-Stage Anorexia

 There’s currently no official definition for “late-stage anorexia,” though people who have long struggled with the condition are sometimes described as having “severe and enduring anorexia nervosa.”